Mortgage Refinancing Explained

 What is a Mortgage Refinance?

-A mortgage refinance means taking out a new mortgage loan to replace the current one.
+A mortgage refinancing means taking out a new mortgage loan to replace the current one.
 The terms of the new mortgage can be customized to fit your needs.
 You can refinance to a new interest rate, a new length, or amount borrowed.

 Why Refinance Your Mortgage?